OpenBB-finance/OpenBB/website/content/sdk/reference/ta/sma.md

 ---
 title: sma
-description: This page provides a comprehensive guide on how to use the sma function in OpenBB to get the Simple Moving Average (SMA) for stock.
+description: "This page provides a comprehensive guide on how to use the sma function" in OpenBB to get the Simple Moving Average (SMA) for stock.
 It also includes source code, parameters, and returns descriptions.
 keywords: